Transferring property between partners

 Your home is often your most important asset, and you may be lucky enough to own other property such as a holiday home or a buy-to-let investment.
 Over time, if your personal circumstances change; you may want or need to transfer a share in a property.
 This could be the transfer of a share in the value of your home to your former spouse if you are getting divorced, or to a new partner if you have moved in together.

-Emma Sidney looks at the issues to consider when transferring property between partners.
+In this article, Emma looks at the issues to consider when transferring property between partners.

 Establishing the legal and beneficial interests